hashgraph/hedera-improvement-proposal/HIP/hip-0000-cancun-1.md

 as specified in their respective EIPs.
 This includes opcode numbers, gas schedules, stack semantics, and new facilities such as transient storage added to the execution frame.

-### Hedera Activation

-The operations will be added into a new EVM version of Hedera (notionally version 0.50, but subject to change), like the versions added for Shanghai support (v 0.38) and Paris support (v 0.34).
-There will be multiple HIPs rolled into this EVM version.

 ## Backwards Compatibility